De PijpAmsterdam

 Is De Pijp good for families?

-Yes, De Pijp is one of the best Amsterdam neighbourhoods for families.
-Ranks #2 of 5 for families, scoring 65/100 on family-weighted metrics (family-friendliness 88/100, safety 72/100).
+De Pijp is not the top choice for families in Amsterdam — quieter, more family-oriented neighbourhoods rank higher.
+Ranks #4 of 5 for families, scoring 66/100 on family-weighted metrics (family-friendliness 55/100, safety 72/100).
 De Pijp is a peaceful, green neighbourhood with excellent family amenities, safe streets, and the famous Albert Cuyp Market for casual shopping and snacking.

 What is De Pijp known for?